-- Finalists are chosen based on the current year’s regular season performance (date of selection is at the conclusion of regular season and before playoffs).
+- Finalists are chosen based on the current year’s regular season performance (date of selection is at the conclusion of the regular season, before playoffs).

-- Recipients are chosen based on current year’s regular season and playoff performance.
+- Recipients are chosen based on the current year’s regular season and playoff performance.

 - Sportsmanship can play a role in the selection process and it is important that the recipient upholds the mission and values of the Tewaaraton Award.

 This year’s initial Watch Lists were announced on Feb.
-28 and included the top 50 men’s and women’s college lacrosse players in the country.
-Two rounds of additions to the Watch Lists were announced on March 19 and April 9.
-On April 23, the 25 men’s and women’s nominees were announced.
+23 and included the top 50 men’s and women’s college lacrosse players in the country.
+Two rounds of additions to the Watch Lists were announced on March 17 and April 7.
+The 25 men’s and women’s nominees were announced on April 29.

-For more information on the Tewaaraton Award, how to donate to this non-profit or to attend this exciting event, visit Tewaaraton.com.
-Like and follow The Tewaaraton Foundation at Facebook.com/Tewaaraton, Twitter.com/Tewaaraton and Instagram.com/Tewaaraton.
+For more information on the Tewaaraton Foundation or to attend this exciting event, visit tewaaraton.com.
+Like and follow The Tewaaraton Foundation at facebook.com/tewaaraton, twitter.com/tewaaraton and instagram.com/tewaaraton.

 About The Tewaaraton Foundation

-The Tewaaraton Award is recognized as the pre-eminent lacrosse award, annually honoring the top male and female college lacrosse player in the United States.
-The Award symbolizes lacrosse’s centuries-old roots in Native American heritage and is endorsed by the Mohawk Nation Council of Elders and US Lacrosse.
-The Tewaaraton Foundation is a non-profit that defines the mission and upholds the integrity of The Tewaaraton Award.
+Founded at the University Club of Washington DC and first presented in 2001, the Tewaaraton Award is recognized as the preeminent lacrosse award, annually honoring the top male and female college lacrosse player in the United States.
+Endorsed by the Mohawk Nation Council of Elders and U.S. Lacrosse, the Tewaaraton Award symbolizes lacrosse’s centuries-old roots in Native American heritage.
+The Tewaaraton Foundation ensures the integrity and advances the mission of this award.
 Each year, the Tewaaraton Award celebrates one of the six tribal nations of the Iroquois Confederacy – the Mohawk, Cayuga, Oneida, Onondaga, Seneca and Tuscarora – and presents two scholarships to students of Native American descent.
-To learn more about The Tewaaraton Foundation, visit Tewaaraton.com.
+To learn more about The Tewaaraton Foundation, please visit http://www.tewaaraton.com.